test1-deepthought/lean-eval-solutions/failed_submissions/README.md

 3. **Gaps are documented** — each subdirectory contains a README.md explaining what was accomplished, what remains, and why the attempt failed.

-## ⚠️ Important: Do NOT pick these as new submissions
+## ⚠️ Important: Do NOT pick these as new submissions unless you want to continue working on the failed attempt

 Each problem in this folder was **attempted and could not be solved** within a single session.
 To avoid wasting time on previously-failed problems: